Last update: October 2nd, 2021

 Schools and organizations

-In secondary education, the lessons will be organized in such a way that all children are able to keep a distance of 1.5 meters from each other.
+Adults keep a distance of 1.5 meters from each other.
+In secondary education, adults also keep a distance of 1.5 meters from pupils.
 This is not necessary in primary schools.

 Are daycare and after-school care facilities open?